 A personal injury case seeks to answer two questions: Was a defendant responsible for an injury or injuries?
 If so, precisely what are the damages?

 If a plaintiff in a personal injury case in Georgia can prove both liability and damages, that plaintiff is entitled to full compensation for pending and future medical expenses, lost wages and lost future earning capacity, and any other injury-related losses and damages.

-Below are several of the frequently asked questions – and some general answers – about personal injury claims.
+Below are several of the frequently asked questions – and some general answers – about personal injury claims and personal injury damages.
 However, because every case is different, you should seek a personal injury attorney’s advice regarding any specific injury claim.

 When an accident happens and you’re injured, you need to act immediately to protect yourself.
-There will not be an attorney to advise you at the scene of an accident.
+There will not be a personal injury claim lawyer to advise you at the scene of an accident.

 Whether it’s a traffic crash, a slip-and-fall at a supermarket, an injury caused by a defective appliance, or any other accident scenario caused by someone else’s negligence, think clearly and take the following steps.
 Your future could depend on it.